martinheidegger/zei-sca-git/readme.en.md

   })
 ```

-and in the tests we simply check if the id is correct:
+With `tap` we then simple can write tests to check if the ID is correct:

 _(../test/loadTeams.js)_
 ```js